AdobeDocs/experience-manager-cloud-service.pt-BR/help/implementing/dispatcher/disp-overview.md

 ## Estrutura de arquivo {#file-structure}

-A estrutura da subpasta do dispatcher do projeto é descrita abaixo e deve ser copiada para a pasta do dispatcher do projeto maven:
+A estrutura da subpasta do Dispatcher do projeto é descrita abaixo e deve ser copiada para a pasta do Dispatcher do projeto maven:

 ```bash
 ./